 To qualify for EMHAP, homeowners must meet the following criteria:

-- Gross annual household income at or below 80% AMI (priority will be given to applicants below 50% AMI)
+- Gross annual household income at or below 80% AMI (see chart below)

 - The applicant must occupy the property as his/her primary residence

 - The applicant must have a mortgage with a past balance or, if the applicant does not have a mortgage, homeowner's insurance, property taxes, or water bills with past due balances

 - The household of the applicant must demonstrate a loss or reduction of income due to COVID-19